splunk/qbec/site/content/_index.md

 * Integrate with jsonnet external and top-level variables for late-bound configuration
 * Create differently named objects for branch builds and garbage collect in that limited scope.
 * Usable, safe and secure by default.
+  * Duplicate objects having the same kind, namespace, and name are detected and disallowed.
   * Remote commands that change cluster state require confirmation.
   * Secrets are automatically hidden and never appear in any output.
   * Performant (limited by the speed of the jsonnet libraries you use)
+* Ability to use qbec environment definitions in other unrelated commands and scripts so that the safety properties of qbec are carried over to those commands.

 [Get started](getting-started/).